What is a foot ulcer?

 The development of foot ulcers in people with diabetes is serious, especially if they become infected, as they are linked to an increased risk of heart attacks, strokes, amputations of the foot or leg and early death.

-A foot ulcer can become infected, which increases the risk of amputation and, if not treated quickly and effectively, the possibility of early death.
+A foot ulcer can become infected, which increases the risk of amputation and, if not treated quickly and effectively, the possibility of sepsis and early death.
 If the circulation to your feet is poor, this further increases these risks.

-Controlling your diabetes, cholesterol and blood pressure, stopping smoking, increasing cardiovascular exercise and controlling your weight helps to reduce the risk of these life-and limb-threatening problems.
+Managing your diabetes, cholesterol and blood pressure, stopping smoking, increasing physical activity and managing your weight helps to reduce the risk of these life-and limb-threatening problems.

 Note: You may be at further risk of cardiovascular problems if you have a family history of heart disease.
-As you have a diabetic foot ulcer, you will need regular podiatry treatment.
-Your podiatrist will draw up a treatment plan for you.

 What should I do if I have a concern or problem with my feet?

-During your treatment for this ulcer, if you notice any of these danger signs you must contact a member of your Multi-disciplinary Foot Care Team, local Podiatry Department or GP for advice as soon as possible (within 24 hours).
+| Danger signs During your treatment for this ulcer, if you notice any of the following signs you must contact a member of your Multi-disciplinary Foot Care Team, local Podiatry Department or doctor (GP) for advice as soon as possible (within 24 hours).

-Podiatry treatment for your diabetic foot ulcer
+Podiatry treatment for your diabetes-related foot ulcer

 What can I do to reduce the risk of developing problems?